Ancient Rome was home to some incredible stadiums.

 The Circus Maximus was the biggest entertainment venue in ancient Rome.
 It was built to hold chariot races.

-Chariot-racing was amongst the most popular forms of entertainment in ancient times.
+Chariot-racing was among the most popular forms of entertainment in ancient times.
 Not just in Rome, but also example Iran, Greece, and the Byzantine Empire.

 The Circus Maximus was not only the first but also the biggest venue for ancient thrill-seekers.

 Chariot racing was an ancient sport in which multiple teams competed against each other in a chariot race.
 These chariots were two-wheeled vehicles, pulled by two, four, or even six horses.